pierrekasongo/WFC-v2/README.md

 * Clone the repository or Download the zip project and unzip the contents.

 ### Instructions (these should work)
+* Create the database and run the sql script in workforce_pressure.sql file under db folder
+* Set the database credentials in /Server/dbconn.js
 * Navigate to the project directory on a shell of choice - i.e. Git Bash
 * If you have node installed, we can use the node package manager (npm) to install dependencies.
 Type `npm install` to install dependencies
 * Make sure to build web-app first, so type `npm run build-app`